agstephens/RL-mkdocs/docs/unit2/lesson6/lesson6.md

 In this lesson, we studied the properties of Monte Carlo algorithms for prediction and control.
 We started by covering a basic first visit MC method that averages the returns similar to what we did in lesson 1, this time for the associative problem (i.e., when we have states that we select specific actions for, un-associated problems do not have states and have been studied in lesson 1).
 We have then created an incremental MC algorithm that allows us to average the returns in a step-by-step manner.
 To that end, we have developed an essential MRP class that will carry the step-by-step and episode-by-episode interaction with an MRP environment, and then we added a useful set of visualisation routines.
 We have further inherited the MRP class in an MDP class that defines policies that depend on the Q function to obtain a suitable policy for an agent (i.e., control).
 We noted that MC needed to wait until the episode was finished to carry out updates.
 In the next unit, we will study full online algorithms that mitigate this shortcoming of MC with the cost of bootstrapping.
 We will be using the MRP and MDP classes that we developed here.

+Monte Carlo methods provide a powerful alternative to Dynamic Programming for RL problems where the environment’s transition model is unknown.
+They estimate value functions from sampled episodes and improve policies using exploration strategies like \(\epsilon\)-greedy.
+We covered two types of methods:

+- Policy Evaluation: Use MC to estimate state values.
+- Policy Control: Improve policies using MC-based action-value estimates.

+**Advantages**

+- Model-free: No need to know the environment’s transition probabilities.
+- Simple and intuitive: Works by averaging sampled returns.
+- Works well for episodic tasks.

+**Limitations**

+- Requires complete episodes, which may not always be feasible.
+- Convergence can be slow compared to Temporal-Difference (TD) methods.

+In the next unit, we will explore Temporal-Difference (TD) learning methods, which update state-value estimates without requiring complete episodes.
+Instead, TD methods rely on one-step updates, much like Value Iteration incrementally improves policies.
+We will also introduce TD-based action-value methods for control, including SARSA and Q-learning, which use the Q action-value function to learn optimal policies.

 **Reading**:
 For further reading you can consult chapter 5 from the Sutton and Barto [book](http://incompleteideas.net/book/RLbook2020.pdf).